Alfonso-Sanchez/Minecraft-Agents/README.md

    - Accept the EULA to be able to run the server.

 2. **Connecting to the Server**:
-   - Connect to the server using a Minecraft client.
+   - Connect to the server using a Minecraft client 1.12.
    - Enter `localhost` or `127.0.0.1` as the server address.

 3. **Framework Execution**: